 Third, FMLA requires the employers to maintain the group health benefits being provided to the employees.
 The CFRA, however, requires the employers to maintain all group benefits being provided to the employees, not just health benefits.

 How To Get Help

 The CFRA makes it illegal for employers to refuse to give employees time off if they request it for covered family or medical care.
-If you are facing a family or medical problem and you are concerned for your job security, an experienced labor and employment lawyer from Kingsley & Kingsley can evaluate your case and explain your rights under the law.
+If you are facing a family or medical problem and you are concerned for your job security, an experienced labor and employment lawyer from Kingsley and Kingsley Lawyers can evaluate your case and explain your rights under the law.
 Take advantage of a free initial consultation to discuss your specific case by calling us at (818) 990-8300 or click here to contact us regarding your case.